China and US spar over climate on Twitter | Politics

 - China

-The world's two biggest emitters of greenhouse gases are sparring on Twitter over climate policy, with China asking if the U.S. can deliver on the landmark climate legislation signed into law by President Joe Biden this week.
+The world's two biggest emitters of greenhouse gases are sparring on Twitter over climate policy, with China questioning whether the US can deliver on the landmark climate legislation signed into law by President Joe Biden this week.

 Climate has been one of the few areas of cooperation between the feuding countries.
-U.S. officials criticized China's move, with Secretary of State Antony Blinken saying it "doesn't punish the United States — it punishes the world."
-Asked to respond, Chinese Foreign Ministry spokesperson Zhao Lijian called on the U.S. last week to ''deliver on its historical responsibilities and due obligations on climate change and stop looking around for excuses for its inaction."
-The ministry later tweeted some of his answer, and Burns responded four days later with his tweet on the U.S. climate bill.
-Using the acronym for the People's Republic of China, he ended with: "The PRC should follow+reconsider its suspension of climate cooperation with the U.S." China elaborated on its "Can the U.S. deliver?'' message with a second tweet that suggested U.S. actions, including lifting sanctions it imposed last year on solar industry exports from China's Xinjiang region because of allegations of forced labor.
+US officials criticised China's move, with Secretary of State Antony Blinken saying it “doesn't punish the United States — it punishes the world.”
+Asked to respond, Chinese Foreign Ministry spokesperson Zhao Lijian called on the US last week to ''deliver on its historical responsibilities and due obligations on climate change and stop looking around for excuses for its inaction.”
+The ministry later tweeted some of his answer, and Burns responded four days later with his tweet on the US climate bill.
+Using the acronym for the People's Republic of China, he ended with, “The PRC should follow+reconsider its suspension of climate cooperation with the US.''
+China elaborated on its “Can the US deliver?'' message with a second tweet suggesting that the US meet rich country pledges to help poorer countries cope financially with climate change and lift sanctions imposed last year on solar industry exports from China's Xinjiang region because of allegations of forced labor.

-The back and forth highlights a perception divide between the longstanding superpower that wants to lead and the rising power that no longer wants to feel bound to follow anyone else's direction.
+The Twitter battle highlights a perception divide between the longstanding superpower that wants to lead and the rising power that no longer wants to feel bound to follow anyone else's direction.

+The decision by former President Donald Trump to pull the US out of the Paris climate accord — reversed by Biden after he took office last year — dealt a blow to American credibility on the issue.

+A Chinese expert praised parts of the US legislation but said it is overdue and not enough.

+''Although there are some breakthrough achievements in the bill, I am afraid it can't reestablish US leadership on climate change,” said Teng Fei, a professor at Tsinghua University's Institute of Energy Environment and Economy.

-U.S. climate envoy John Kerry has been pushing China to set more ambitious climate goals.
-China's response has been that its goals are realistic, given its development needs as a middle-income country, while the U.S. sets ambitious goals that it fails to achieve.
+US climate envoy John Kerry has been pressing China to set more ambitious climate goals.
+China has responded that its goals are realistic, given its development needs as a middle-income country, while the US sets ambitious goals that it fails to achieve.

 “China should be able to do better than its national targets indicate,” said Cory Combs, a senior analyst with the Trivium China consultancy.
 “But of course, those local plans are all subject to failure and delays, so it's impossible to tell quite what they'll add up to.”